Setup OpenCV and Android Studio with NDK support

 Step 1

-The next two steps are similar to the setup for normal applications, so I skip it.
-Later, the IDE asks the C++ settings for the project, I prefer C++14 over C++11 and also add two options, namely Exception Support and Runtime Type Information Support, for the project.
+The next two steps mirror the setup for standard applications, so I’ll skip them here.
+When the IDE prompts for C++ settings, I recommend C++14 over C++11 and enabling both Exception Support and Runtime Type Information Support (RTTI).

 1. From the Project Structure windows (File -> Project Structure), we add the OpenCV module by clicking on the plus sign, selecting the Import Eclipse ADT Project and pointing to the /path/to/OpenCV4Android/sdk/java directory.